-LAU UNIVERSITY AMPHITHEATER
+LAU JBEIL CAMPUS AMPHITHEATER

-Byblos is the place of the earliest Phoenician inscriptions, dating from 11th century BC.
+Jbeil is the place of the earliest Phoenician inscriptions, dating from 11th century BC.
 The Phoenicians, as the greatest ancient world seafarers and traders, understood the importance of an efficient and global communication system.

-Inspired by the Phoenicians' dynamic spirit, we expressed the concept of connectivity and communication.
-Our design extends beyond the client initial request by adding an amphitheater nestled into the strikingly unorthodox site.
-Leveraging the difference in levels between the Campus and the excavated site, we composed the amphitheater using the exposed sedimentary rock as a backdrop that reveals the stratification of time.
+APT’s design extends beyond the client initial request by adding an amphitheater nestled into the strikingly unorthodox site.
+Leveraging the difference in levels between the Campus and the excavated site, we designed the amphitheater between the two buildings with the exposed sedimentary rock as a backdrop revealing the stratification of time.

 AIANY New York/New World group exhibit – New York, NY - October 2013